Bodrie/social-demo-app/README.md

 - [ ] Migrate / Swithch from CRA to Vite

+- [ ] Utilize TanStack Query for the network / server calls

 - [ ] Extract reusable components from the existing code on the client-side

 - [ ] General refactoring, fixing and polishing of the code base